aff3ct/streampu/docs/Pipeline & Adaptor.md

 void  _bind_adaptors(const  bool  bind_adaptors = true);
 ```

-Adaptor module tasks (pull and push) need to be bound to each task in the two consecutive stages, the target sockets to bind are stored in the vector`sck_orphan_binds.`
+Adaptor module tasks `pull & push` need to be bound to each task in the two consecutive stages, the target sockets to bind are stored in the vector`sck_orphan_binds.`

 <a name="Adaptor"></a>
 ## Adaptor